apache/cassandra-java-driver/driver-core/README.rst

 would use this host to discover the other ones and use the whole cluster automatically.
 This is also true for new nodes joining the cluster.

-For now, please refer to the JavaDoc (http://www.datastax.com/drivers/java/apidocs/) for more informations, more documentation will come later.
+For now, please refer to the API reference (http://www.datastax.com/drivers/java/apidocs/).
+More informations and documentation will come later.